On graphs with finite-time consensus and their use in gradient tracking: Finite-time consensus

-The parameter $\tau$ in Definition~\ref{def:fin-time-cons} is not arbitrary and might depend on the matrix size $n$ and graph structure.
-Examples of graphs with finite-time consensus are provided in Sections~\ref{sec:exp-gra}--\ref{sec:hyper-cuboid}, and the parameter~$\tau$ will be clear from the context.
-In Definition~\ref{def:fin-time-cons}, each matrix $W^{(l)}$ in the sequence is required to be doubly stochastic but needs not be symmetric or connected.
+The parameter $\tau$ in \cref{def:fin-time-cons} is not arbitrary and might depend on the matrix size $n$ and graph structure.
+For the examples provided in \Cref{sec:exp-gra,sec:hyper-cube,sec:hyper-cuboid}, the parameter~$\tau$ will be clear from the context.
+In \cref{def:fin-time-cons}, each matrix $W^{(l)}$ in the sequence is required to be doubly stochastic but needs not be symmetric or connected.
 The potential disconnectivity might be a desirable property in the context of decentralized optimization, because such graphs tend to be sparser and using them in decentralized algorithms helps reduce the communication overhead at each iteration.
-Nevertheless, when considered jointly, a sequence of graphs satisfying Definition~\ref{def:fin-time-cons} exhibits the same connectivity properties as the fully connected graph.
+Nevertheless, when considered jointly, a sequence of graphs satisfying \cref{def:fin-time-cons} exhibits the same connectivity properties as the fully connected graph.